-First of all, you must define the term organic because you’ll find many wrong labeling.
+First of all, you must define the term organic because you’ll find a lot of incorrect labeling.

 The short answer to this question is yes.
-Crib mattresses usually have dual firmness.
+Infant mattresses usually have dual firmness.
 One side for a newborn and one for a toddler, depending on the firmness.

 This question doesn't have an exact answer.
 The general opinion is that it should be done when the baby is from six to nine months old.
-Some parents dropped the bedding when the kid learned to stand up by himself.
+Some parents drop the bedding when the kid learns to stand up by himself.
 Others rely on their feeling and move the cot mattress when they feel their kid has grown enough for it.
-Our advice would be to move it when your kid is 6 months old.

 The thickness or the depth of standard cribs are regulated by US laws.
 It shouldn’t be thicker than 6 inches top to bottom when it’s laid out flat.

-It all comes down to the fact that you need to make the choice on your own.
-You should always do your research, stay within your budget but keep in mind that a quality crib mattress isn’t an area where you would want to save money.
+You should always do your research, and you can find products that stay within your budget, but keep in mind that quality is very important.
 We hope this review has helped you and we wish you and your children a good night’s sleep.